• Home |

 A shotgun is plenty capable of taking a whitetail deer at close range.

-However, having the best 12 gauge ammo for deer hunting loaded in your gun helps increase your odds of filling your freezer with a bit of venison or taking the trophy buck of a lifetime.
+Having the best 12 Gauge ammo for deer hunting loaded in your gun can only increase your odds of filling your freezer with a bit of venison, or taking the trophy buck of a lifetime.

 Best 12 Gauge Deer Hunting Ammo